Munich Security Conference opens — without Russia | DW | 18.02.2022

 The news magazine Der Spiegel had reported that the consulting firm Agora Strategy Group, which he co-founded in 2015, had offered for sale appointments and contacts at the conference.

+US Secretary of State Antony Blinken stressed the importance of unity as he spoke, and said that all efforts were being made for there to be a diplomatic solution.
+Blinken questioned whether Moscow was on the same page.

+Blinken said "we are deeply concerned" that Russia may not be embarking on a diplomatic path.

-More than 100 ministers and more than 30 heads of state and government will be at the Munich meeting.
+More than 100 ministers and more than 30 heads of state and government are attending the Munich meeting.

 Guests include German Chancellor Olaf Scholz and US Vice President Kamala Harris, who will be among those to deliver speeches.

-German Foreign Minister Annalena Baerbock and her US counterpart, Antony Blinken, will be, among other things, heading a discussion entitled "Unlearning Helplessness: Meeting Global Challenges."
+Baerbock and Blinken, will be, among other things, heading a discussion entitled "Unlearning Helplessness: Meeting Global Challenges."
 That discussion will be hosted by Christoph Heusgen, former German Chancellor Angela Merkel's adviser on foreign security policy, who has been tapped to succeed Ischinger as MSC chairman.

 Ischinger has held the reins at the conference for 14 years.